 What is the bible?
 The collect says the Lord has caused all holy Scriptures to be written for our learning.
 When we hear this some mistakenly think God has dictated every single word, period and comma to the biblical authors.
 But this is mistaken.
 God did have something to do with the original creation of the bible yet not at the expense of human creativity.
 Human authors wrote the books of the bible very much like any other author writes a book we might buy in a bookstore.
 What makes these, in some cases poorly written and edited set of texts, God’s holy Word is that God has chosen to reveal Himself and thus speak to us in them.
 Therefore the reasons we hear, read, mark, learn and inwardly digest the bible as God’s Word is because God has chosen to use it as an instrument of His self-communicating presence.

 How then do we read and interpret the bible so we can understand it?
 Since specific individuals wrote the different texts of the bible to specific people for specific reasons we must treat them, to a degree, as we would treat any other texts of literature.
-We wisely hear them, read, mark, learn, and thus inwardly digest them … by patiently taking into account various human elements of the text such as its historical context, literature genre (e.g. whether its poetic, narrative, metaphoric etc.), original language (Hebrew or Greek), and grammatical rules and forms.
-And therefore we must read and interpret the bible patiently so we can inwardly digest or understand them.
-Reading so we understand the bible takes work.
-That’s why it’s important to read the biblical text carefully, use commentaries every now and then and try to figure out what biblical passages mean with others in the context of bible study groups.
+We wisely hear them, read, mark, learn, and thus inwardly digest them … by patiently taking into account various human elements of the text such as its historical context, literature genre (e.g. whether its poetic, narrative, metaphoric etc.), original language (Hebrew or Greek), and its grammatical rules and forms.
+And therefore we must read and interpret the bible patiently so we can inwardly digest and understand them.
+Reading so we understand the bible takes effort.
+That’s why it’s important to read the biblical text carefully, use commentaries every now and then and try to figure out what biblical passages think mean with others, for instance, in bible study groups.
 Reading, interpreting and understanding the bible is a practice that is developed with effort over time.

 But as I said earlier on, we approach reading the bible in this way only to a degree.
 Since the bible is also God’s holy Word, what orients all of our reading strategies and practices is the subject matter, main theme or character of the bible, the risen Jesus Christ.
 Everything we discover in the bible, including in the Old Testament, has its reference point in our risen Lord.
 Therefore, everything we read in the bible has Jesus of Nazareth who was born in Bethlehem, lived in that region, died on a cross and rose from the dead as its hub and center.